For the Birds (film): Easter eggs

-A reference to For the Birds was put in the 2006 Disney–Pixar movie Cars.
-When Lightning McQueen is in the back of Mack, they drive down the freeway and pass a section of power line with the birds resting on top, which is accompanied by the squeaks the birds made to communicate with each other.
+A reference to For the Birds was put in the 2006 Pixar film Cars, during the Life Is A Highway segment.
+When Lightning McQueen is in the back of Mack, they drive down the freeway and pass a section of powerline with the birds resting on top, which is accompanied by the squeaks the birds made to communicate with each other.
 A similar appearance occurred in Inside Out, while Riley and her family are driving to San Francisco at the beginning of the movie.

 The birds can be found in the main hub world for the Kinect game Rush: A Disney-Pixar Adventure.

 Releases

 For the Birds is one of two short films on the DVD and VHS release of Monsters, Inc. The film was also released as part of Pixar Short Films Collection, Volume 1 in 2007.
+The short was shown alongside the 3D re-release of Monsters Inc. on December 19, 2012.
+The short was also released in 3D on Monsters, Inc. Blu-ray 3D, on February 19, 2013.
+For the Birds was paired in theaters in front of Luca on March 22, 2024.